For details about joining the FBU click here

 Stage 4 – Special Appeal Stage

-There are two types of resolution possible:
+There are two types of possible resolution: